cerner/fhir.cerner.com/content/authorization.md

 - Can I register multiple redirect URIs?

 > Cerner's operations team can register multiple redirect URIs for your application.
-Thiss function is not yet exposed in our developer tooling.
+This function is not yet exposed in our developer tooling.

 - My organization is a Cerner client that offers an